Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/features.md

 * Full support for **multiple scenes** per BLEND file.
 * Set the **grid scale** to preset Space Engineers values to easily see the size of your model.
 * Use **Bounding Box Mode** to define the bounding box of your model.
+* **Mirroring Mode** allows for easy setup of mirroring for blocks.
+* By using **Mountpoint Mode** the user can define the mountpoints on a block in a straightforward manner.
+* Use **Icon Render Mode** to easily create icons for your blocks in the style of vanilla Space Engineers blocks.
+* Through a **Addon Auto Updater** the addon will notify the user of newly released versions.

+#####

 #### Import
 * Import Space Engineers **FBX files** through the addon to automatically display its materials in Blender.
+* **Structure Conversion** functionality allows for easy conversion of BLEND files created with the old 2.7x plugin to the new format.

 #### Materials